aspeer/pl-markpod/README.md

 # DESCRIPTION

-markpod.pl scans a file for markdown formatted pod and then converts it to pure pod and then appends it to the pod section.
+markpod.pl scans a file for markdown formatted pod and - if found - converts it to pure pod, and then appends it to the pod section of the file.
 It allows the user to write perl documentation in markdown format within a pod block - and then have it converted to "normal" pod for use with all standard utilities that expect pod documentation (e.g. perldoc etc.)